cheklinim/seminar3_3136_3137/instruction_git.md

 **WARNING!**

-You can work with this files, but **can't push** the modified file back to this repository if you don't have access from repository's owner.
+You can work with this repository, but **can't push** the modified files back to parent repository if you don't have access from repository's owner.

 ### Commands fork, pull request

-If you want to participate in any third-party project, follow the instruction.
+If you want to participate in any third-party project, follow the instruction:

-1. Find repository tou interested in;
+1. Find repository you interested in;
 2. Click button 'Fork' (it will copy repository to your account);
 3. Clone this copy to your computer;
 4. !!! **Create _new branch_, don't modify master branch** !!!;
 5. After changing files push it on GitHub (Terminal give you a hint how do that);
-6. On GitHub appear button 'Compare & Pull request' - click it;
+6. On GitHub appear button 'Compare & Pull request' - click on it;
 7. In next window write the description and click button 'Create pull request';
 8. Thats all )

+## The end